-Candidates enrolled in teacher education graduate programs or related programs will complete their respective program's specified courses as part of their requirements to recommend for graduation.
-Please see the Graduate Catalog (available on-line at www.minotstateu.edu/graduate) for additional information.
+Candidates enrolled in teacher education graduate programs or related programs will complete their respective program's specified courses as part

 Retention

 Candidates must maintain a 3.0 grade point average to remain in the M. Ed.
 Program.
 (Need the SPED MS retention criteria in here)